npoggi/vagrant-docker/README.md

 vagrant-docker
 ==============

-Use docker instead of a VM (i.e., virtualbox) in Vagrant as a provider to save system resources (and be more fashinable!)
+Use docker instead of a VM (i.e., virtualbox) in Vagrant as a provider to save system resources (and be more *fashionable!*)

 Use this sample code to build your own boxes.